dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**

+# External Code, Ideas, and Structure #

+If your project contains code that: 1) your team did not write, and 2) does not fit cleanly into a role, please document it in this section.
+Please include the author of the code, where to find the code, and note which scripts, folders, or other files that comprise the external contribution.
+Additionally, include the license for the external code that permits you to use it.
+You do not need to include the license for code provided by the instruction team.

 # Main Roles #

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.